Storytelling: tell your personal story

 What will we cover?

-How stories work, why they are effective, the many different types of ‘Story’, the principles of ’Structure’, and important aspects of Performance Delivery.
+How stories work, why they are effective, the many different types of ‘Story’, the principles of ’Structure’, and important aspects of Performance Delivery, which will help you in sharing your own story.

 What will I achieve?